-The Electoral Register (also known as the electoral roll) is a record of everyone who is eligible to vote.
+The Electoral Register is a list of everyone who is registered to vote.

 You can only vote if your name is on the register.

 Registration is required by law but voting is your choice.